eguzmanleano30/Business_Analysis/README.md

 ## SWOT analysis of Sephora
 ### Interpretation of coefficient for logistic regression model
 The logistic regression analysis highlights key strengths and weaknesses affecting the likelihood of products being online-only on Sephora's platform.
 Strengths include better value-for-price perceptions and the positive interaction of exclusivity with higher prices, both of which increase online-only availability.
 Weaknesses include limited edition and exclusive products, and higher prices, all reducing the likelihood of online-only availability.
 Additionally, limited edition status combined with higher prices further limits online accessibility.
-This analysis helps Sephora strategically balance product value and pricing to optimize online availability and customer reach.